 Learn More On Multicultural Marketing

 This is an excerpt from my upcoming book “Latino Boom II.”
-And this discussion on total market strategy will be reviewed in my presentation at AAF Cincinnati’s “Marketing to a Multicultural Nation” Luncheon on Wednesday, January 16th 2013.
+And this discussion on total market strategy will be reviewed in my presentation at AAF Cincinnati’s “Marketing to a Multicultural Nation” luncheon on Wednesday, January 16, 2013.

 # # #

-Chiqui Cartagena is Vice President of Corporate Marketing for Univision Communications Inc., the leading media company serving Hispanic America.
-She is also the author of “Latino Boom!
-Everything You Need to Know to Grow Your Business in the U.S. Hispanic Market” and “Latino Boom II” on sale March 1.
+Chiqui Cartagena is vice president of corporate marketing for Univision Communications Inc., the leading media company serving Hispanic America.
+She is also the author of “Latino Boom: Everything You Need to Know to Grow Your Business in the U.S. Hispanic Market” and “Latino Boom II: Catch the Biggest Demographic Wave Since the Baby Boom” on sale March 1.
 Univision recently announced it will create an internal agency to unify the look and feel of the network and its properties.